elisagerten/elisagerten.github.io/index.md

 title: ""
 ---

-Hi, I am a postdoctoral researcher at the Faculty of Management, Economics and Social Sciences at the University of Cologne.
+Hi, I am a postdoctoral researcher at the [Faculty of Management, Economics, and Social Sciences](https://wiso.uni-koeln.de/en/) at the University of Cologne.

+-